rgilgeous19/Module1_kickstarter_challenge/README.md

          (2) Louise should sell tickets for her play in the month of May.
 That's the month where the outcomes were most sucessful and the failed outcomes were less than 50%.

       - Based on the data from 'Outcomes Based on Goals', the outcomes from the goal '1000 to 4999' procuded the most successful outcomes, even though there were 146 failed outcomes in this goal range.

-      _Based on the data I have collected, I would advise Loiuse to launch the play in the month of May and prices the tickets between $1000 and $4999._
+      * Based on the data I have collected, I would advise Loiuse to launch the play in the month of May and prices the tickets between $1000 and $4999.

       - Some limitations on the dataset would be that the amount pledged, name of play, and country were not included.
-The amount pledged could have told us
+The amount pledged could have told us how much of the goal was actually achieved.
+The name of the plays would have told us exacly which plays were successful and the country would have narrowed the information down even more.
+Louise could have used this additional information to know which specific plays, which goals were met and which country, in order to significantly increase the chances of her play being successful.

+      - Some other graphs I would have used is the Pie Chart and the Box & Whisker.
+The Pie Chart would